tetsushijp/AEP-Hands-on-Labs/labs/media/Journey Orchestration/Exercise2-DataSources.md

 7. Finally, you need to define a `FieldGroup`, which is the request you'll be sending to the Weather API.

-   In our case, we want to use the ZipCode to request the Current Weather for that Zip.
+   In our case, we want to use a customerID to request score for a specific profile.

      <!---
      ![Demo](./images/fg.png)